 - 9.1 The council uses a Budget EIA process to identify the main potential disproportionate impacts arising because of people's protected characteristics and, for service-users, on child poverty.
-Where relevant they draw on existing service EIAs. - 9.2 The aims of an Equality Impact Assessment become especially important at times of straitened budgets, enabling us to: - think about what the council is trying to achieve; - consider what impact the decision will have on different groups; - target resources to those who are most vulnerable; - fund services which respond to people's diverse needs - save money by getting it right first time. - 9.3 Service leads completed EIAs on budget proposals where the proposed changes potentially impact on service provision and/or on staff.
-The document presented to Members lists all the disproportionate impacts on groups because of their protected characteristic.
-It also identifies the planned actions to mitigate negative impacts.
+Where relevant they draw on existing service EIAs.
+These EIAs are to inform elected members' decision-making. - 9.2 The aims of an Equality Impact Assessment become especially important at times of straitened budgets, enabling us to: - think about what the council is trying to achieve; - consider what impact the decision will have on different groups; - target resources to those who are most vulnerable; - fund services which respond to people's diverse needs - save money by getting it right first time. - 9.3 Service leads completed EIAs on budget proposals where the proposed changes potentially impact on service provision and/or on staff.
+The EIAs presented to Members list all the disproportionate impacts on groups because of their protected characteristic.
+They also identify the planned actions to mitigate negative impacts. - 9.4 Two consultation events on the service-user EIAs with community and voluntary sector groups and representatives from services were held in December, hosted by Community Works.
+Feedback was incorporated into the relevant EIA and/or responded to directly by managers.

-- 9.4 A consultation event with community and voluntary sector groups was held in December, hosted by Community Works, and feedback was incorporated into the relevant EIA and/or responded to directly by managers. - 9.5 All the EIAs have been reviewed by the Communities, Equality and Third Sector Team and/or Human Resources and discussed by the Executive Leadership Team to consider overall impacts and ensure consistency. - 9.6 The Human Resources team have assessed equalities impacts on staff arising from the proposals.
+- 9.5 All the EIAs have been reviewed by the Communities, Equality and Third Sector Team and/or Human Resources and considered by the Executive Leadership Team to consider overall impacts and ensure consistency. - 9.6 The Human Resources team have assessed equality impacts on staff arising from the proposals.
 Information from staff consultation processes was incorporated into these EIAs, where available. - 9.7 Since the equality duty is a continuing duty which must be complied with when implementing and reviewing a decision, assessment of equality impacts and responses to them will continue after budget decisions are agreed.
+Implementation of mitigating actions for service-users is monitored within the council through its performance management processes.
 Data from these EIAs will also be shared with relevant managers, to enable them to identify the best ways to implement the decisions to minimise negative or disproportionate impacts on legally protected and socially excluded groups.